Ramat HaSharon: History

 While qualifying for city status by number of residents (with more than 30 thousand residents) from the 1980s, Ramat HaSharon's mayors preferred to maintain the local council designation and acted to maintain the character of the settlement by limiting development.
-In 2002, Ramat HaSharon was granted city status.
+Although, Ramat HaSharon was later granted city status in 2002.

-2021 archaeological discoveries
+Archaeology

-In August 2021, Israeli archaeologists led by Yoav Arbel, have announced the discovery of Byzantine-era wine press paved with a mosaic along with an old coin minted by Emperor Heraclius.
+In August 2021, Israeli archaeologists led by Yoav Arbel excavated a Byzantine and Early Islamic settlement at Khirbat el-‘Ora, prior to the establishment of a new neighborhood.
+The excavation revealed a wine press paved with a mosaic along with a coin minted by Emperor Heraclius.
 According to coin expert Robert Kool, one side of the gold depicted the emperor and his two sons, while the other side depicted the hill of Golgotha in Jerusalem.
-A Greek or Arabic inscription was engraved on the surface of the coins, probably with the name of the coin owner.
+A Greek or Aramaic inscription was engraved on the surface of the coins, probably with the name of the coin owner.
 According to Yoel Arbel, stone mortars and millstones were used to grind barley and wheat and very likely also to crush herbs and healing plants.

 Geography

 The main portion of the city is located north of Highway 5, east of Highway 20 and Glil Yam, to the west of the Israel Military Industries factory and Highway 4, and to the south of Herzliya.
-The city's administrative boundaries extend, however, in a L shaped fashion to the south of highway 5 and bordering with Tel Aviv reaching until Highway 2 in the west.
+The city's administrative boundaries extend in an L-shaped fashion to the south of highway 5 and bordering with Tel Aviv reaching until Highway 2 in the west.

 The Neve-Gan neighborhood is disconnected from the rest of the city and is located to the south of the main city, and is adjacent to Kiryat Shaul Cemetery Tel Aviv's Tel Baruch.
 The Israel Tennis Centers is also south of route 5.
-The Cinema city commercial complex is similarly disconnected from the city and is located on the intersection of highway 5 and 2.
+The Cinema City Glilot commercial complex is similarly disconnected from the city and is located on the intersection of highway 5 and 2.